 CONSISTENCY is the word for the upcoming months.
-On this note, I have turned to a business mentor, in the hopes that I can better organise my workflow and lessen the highs of compulsive working and the lows of lack of motivation and focus (maybe create a system?).
+On this note, I have turned to a business mentor (who’s always my friend,) in the hopes that I can better organize my workflow and lessen the highs of compulsive working and the lows of lack of motivation and focus.
+I like the idea of creating a working system that works for me.
 She will also help me tackle the business side of what I do so as to make sure I have enough work that actually pays, allowing for my bank account to become a source of tranquillity instead of a scary rollercoaster.
-I am planning on updating you on the developments (need to actually schedule this, ha!).
-Funnily enough, the first time Bianca and I worked together was on a photo shoot for Tula Amsterdam, the yoga school where I practise / host / do social media and attend a teacher training.
-And the same way that even a yoga practice follows a structure, so will I.
+I am planning on updating you on the developments of this (need to actually schedule this, ha!).
+Funnily enough, the first time Bianca (my friend turned mentor) and I worked together was on a photoshoot for Tula Amsterdam, the yoga studio where I practice.
+I also host and do social media for them.
+And I’m attending a yoga teacher training there too.
+Even a yoga practice follows a structure: so will I.

-Do you guys have ideas on the subject of how to structure when working for yourself?
+Do you people have thoughts on this topic?
+Do you also find it hard to be structured when working for yourself?
 How do you keep consistency, focus & motivation?
 Do you have a system?
 Please, do share your golden tips for surfing the waves of freelance chaos!
 Thank you in advance.